 Add a few drops of an antimicrobial essential oil to a couple of cotton balls and stick them in your vacuum’s canister.
 As you vacuum, the essential oil will diffuse throughout your home, cleansing the air and making your whole house smell fresh.
-You can also douse cotton balls in a refreshing essential oil, like lemon, and stick them in closets and drawers to keep closed off areas fresh.
+You can also douse cotton balls in a refreshing essential oil, such as lemon, and stick them in closets and drawers to keep closed off areas smelling fresh.

 Spread a fragrant — and powerfully purifying — combination of essential oils throughout your home by using a diffuser or oil burner.
-Mix a few drops of your favorite essential oils into a portable or plug in diffuser and breath in the spa-like scent.
+Mix a few drops of your favorite essential oils into a portable or plug-in diffuser and breath in the spa-like scent.

 5. Stovetop air freshener

 If you don’t own a diffuser or an oil burner, you can create your own using a pot of boiling water.
 Simply simmer a pot of water on your stovetop and add a few drops of the essential oil of your choice.
 The scent of this homemade air freshener will permeate throughout your house.
-Just remember to keep adding water and essential oil as the water evaporates.
+Just remember to keep adding water and essential oil as the water continues to evaporate.